Family Tree Gift Experience: Research Day

 This is because the Scottish government do not licence their records to third parties and therefore their records cannot be accessed for free at the Society of Genealogists or other repositories outside Scotland.
 Ancestry.co.uk holds some Scottish records, but they are not sufficient to research a family tree accurately.
 This genealogy experience will show the gift recipient how they can use the Ancestry website in tandem with ScotlandsPeople for efficient and effective searching).

-To get the most from the day, the gift recipient will need to submit a research plan before they book the day.
+To get the most from the day, the gift recipient can submit a research plan before they book the day.
 Research plans are absolutely vital when visiting a record office and every family historian should get into the habit of writing one before they plan a visit.
 This is good practice for the gift recipient!
+However, we have now made the Research Plan optional.

 The Research Plan allows the Genealogist: